-We will be presenting a retrospective of Shin Yu’s intimate book arts and wide-ranging public poetry projects in the late spring of 2019.
+We will be presenting a retrospective of Shin Yu’s intimate book arts and wide-ranging public poetry projects, Ensō, in spring of 2020.
 A consummate collaborator, deeply involved with the environment around her, we are greatly honored to showcase in one sumptuous volume, with an audio download component, this work by a strikingly original Seattle poet.